Nearshoring is the process of offloading responsibilities and jobs to countries near your geographic location.

 One benefit of nearshoring in Canada is that they have tax incentives for Canadian companies that hire foreigners.
 Another one would be the proximity of some Canadian provinces to American states.

-Cross-border trades and labor are encouraged by both of these countries’ governing officials.
+Cross-border trades and labor are encouraged by the governing officials.

 The US and Mexico